Computation by infinite descent made explicit

 As an alternative to the trace-based validity condition, non-wellfounded proof systems with explicit variables for ordinals were proposed by Dam and Gurov for the modal $\mu$-calculus \cite{dam2002mu} and further explored in the context of first-order fixpoint logic in \cite{sprenger2003structure,sprenger2003global} and more recently \cite{afshari2024cyclic}.
+Similar ideas have appeared in type theory in connection with reasoning about coinductive types and co-patterns, see \cite{abel2013wellfounded}.
 Recently, cyclic proofs with ordinal variables have been used to provide a complete, finitary proof system for the two-way modal $\mu$-calculus \cite{afshari2023proof}.
+None of these papers are however concerned with Curry-Howard correspondence for non-wellfounded proofs.

 The advantage of this type of proof system is that the correctness condition gets disentangled from the structure of traces of syntactic formula occurrences in the proof tree.
 As a result, one might expect better interaction with the cut rule.
 The starting observation of this paper is that, in fact, precisely the sort of problematic examples presented in \cite{baelde2022bouncing} as a motivation for the bouncing thread condition can be captured in a rather transparent way using ordinal variables; the research presented in this paper started out with an attempt to better understand the semantics of the bouncing thread condition.
-Besides being arguably more transparent in terms of the intended meaning of the correctness criterion, there is a practical advantage too: while it was observed in \cite{baelde2022bouncing} that the bouncing thread validity condition is undecidable, the correctness criterion we consider here is easily seen to be decidable.
+Besides being arguably more transparent in terms of the intended meaning of the correctness criterion, there is a practical advantage too: while it was observed in \cite{baelde2022bouncing} that the bouncing thread validity condition is undecidable, the correctness criterion we consider here is known to be decidable \cite{sprenger2003global}.